-Creativity and collaboration are at the heart of this course.
-Your learning takes place in our very own Northern Film School, giving you access to state-of-the-art equipment and facilities.
+Immerse yourself in hands-on filmmaking and real production budgets on this practical course.
+Creativity and collaboration will be at the heart of your learning, which will take place in the University's Northern Film School, giving you access to industry-standard equipment and facilities.

 The course is driven by filmmaking itself, but you will also focus on theory - we want you to think, research, discuss and watch films.
-We encourage ideas based around independent filmmaking and look for inspired stories and concepts on which to base our productions.
-We will also supply funding for your masters project.
+Drawing on established ideas and techniques used in independent filmmaking, you will be encouraged to base your productions on inspiring stories and innovative concepts.

 The School was the first in the UK to receive JAMES accreditation, in recognition of the professional expertise of our staff, our industry-standard facilities and the opportunities we provide for our students to crew on professional shoots.
 JAMES represents creative and technical organisations across the media industries sector such as the Association of Professional Recording Services (APRS), the Music Producers Guild (MPG), UK Screen and UK Drama.
 On this JAMES approved course, you will be studying the latest in industry practice and gain access to professional contacts and work experience opportunities.
 JAMES described us as 'a benchmark against which all other film courses need to be measured'.

 At the Electric Press in Leeds city centre where the School is based, you will have access to an impressive range of facilities.
 These include both 16mm and digital production equipment, two production studios, edit suites, screening facilities, a props store and film and script archive.

 Applicants should either have at least a second class honours degree or have equivalent experience or training, normally from within the work environment.

 Your personal statement should address the following criteria:

 - Why you have applied to our postgraduate filmmaking course, and what you wish to gain from your experience with us (250 words max)